ribru17/131cs-hw/hw7/hw.md

 no "compile time"), meaning that the only way to validate whether a property or method exists on a certain object is for the program to check that right before it is accessed at runtime, throwing an error if it is not (i.e., duck typing).

+# 3.

+I think you could create something similar to duck typing by essentially making each class inherit from some master generic definition that defines each method, but by default makes them throw some sort of type error.
+Then if any class wants to actually implement these functions, it will do so and these derived versions will be called and no type errors thrown if they are implemented.
+In that way each function gets its method called regularly, unless it was not implemented in which case a type error is thrown (like duck typing).
+The only difference is that only defined methods can be called: duck typing allows you to call any made up method that doesn't exist anywhere (to you demise) while the hacky generic approach will only allow to call those methods specified in the hypothetical master generic specification.